mdurst365/Portfolio3/README.md

 Your updated portfolio should:

-- [ ] Display your full name, email, and phone number
+- [x] Display your full name, email, and phone number (this is in the resume.pdf file)

-- [ ] Have links to your GitHub profile and LinkedIn profile
+- [x] Have links to your GitHub profile and LinkedIn profile

-- [ ] Have a link to a downloadable PDF of your resume
+- [x] Have a link to a downloadable PDF of your resume

-- [ ] Display at least 3 examples of student work from either deployed projects or homeworks.
+- [x] Display at least 3 examples of student work from either deployed projects or homeworks.

 ### Updated GitHub Profile